 - capture and dissemination of knowledge

-Management Review of the Pharmaceutical Quality System
+Management review of the Pharmaceutical Quality System

-- measurement of achievement of PQS objectives
+- measuring the achievement of PQS objectives

 - complaint, deviation, corrective and preventative actions (CAPA) and change management processes

-- self-assessment processes including risk assessments, trending, and audits
+- self-assessment processes, including risk assessments, trending, and audits

-- external assessments such as regulatory inspections and findings, and customer audits
+- external assessments, such as regulatory inspections and findings, and customer audits

-- emerging regulations, guidance and quality issues that can impact the PQS
+- emerging regulations, guidance and quality issues

 - innovations that might enhance the PQS